wso2-attic/ballerina-integrator/README.md

  - Configure filebeat to ship the ballerina logs

-i) Create a file named `filebeat.yml` with the following content
+i) Create a file named `filebeat.yml` with the following content.

 ```
 filebeat.prospectors:
 - type: log